|Coordinates:||8.5040 N 125.9892 E (possible mistake up to 1 km)|

 See Barangay Alegria Toog on the map of Philippines!

 - Jojie Alcantara, Majestic Toog: Philippine's Tallest Living Christmas Tree, PBase.
 Story with many pictures!
-Accessed in 17th September 2010.
+Accessed on September 17, 2010.